 Table 3 displays the average volatility and programmatic rootedness for 11 cases originally included in Mainwaring and Scully's classification.
 Volatility and programmatic rootedness averages are presented in brackets for each case and as group averages in the last row.
 As seen in Table 3, cases that were classified as institutionalized by Mainwaring and Scully have been placed into three different categories, consistent with scenarios 1, 2, and 3, respectively.
 In this classification, 6 out of 11 cases do not conform to the expectation of a linear and positive relation between stability and rootedness.
 These are the six cases corresponding to scenario 3: Argentina, Costa Rica, Colombia, Brazil, Mexico, and Paraguay.
 Those cases display less than half the average volatility of the "inchoate" party systems placed under scenario 1 (Peru, Ecuador, Bolivia, and Venezuela).
 However, the cases in scenario 3 display very low levels of programmatic rootedness: more than seven times lower than those displayed by the cases in scenario 2 (Uruguay and Chile).
-Surprisingly however, the cases in scenario 3 are nonetheless only marginally less volatile than those in scenario 2.
+Surprisingly however, the cases in scenario 2.